 Here is a recipe for glazed and barbecued smoked chicken breast.
 So tender, so juicy.
 A nice crispy outer layer of the chicken breast and supper supple inner texture with an extraordinary amazing aroma turns out to be an amazing cuisine.

-It’s so easy to make, just prepare the seasoning, apply it on the chicken breast, and let it get smoked.
+It’s so easy to make; prepare the seasoning, apply it to the chicken breast, and let it get smoked.

-Must give this article a read and get into cooking the best-smoked chicken ever.
+You must read this article and get into cooking the best-smoked chicken ever.

 - Brown sugar: ¼ cup

 - Paprika powder: ½ cup

 - Cayenne powder: 1 TSP

 - A pinch of cayenne

 - A pinch of brown sugar

 - BBQ sauce: add enough to achieve a runny consistency